Nurpur kingdom: In Folklore

+In 1886 ASI discovered the ruins of a temple which were excavated in 1904.

 The shrine was safely buried in the pond in 1618 when the Fort was besieged and there were no chances of survival by Raja Suraj Mal of Nurpur.
 The shrine came into the dreams of Raja Mandhata (1671-1700) who drained the pond and restored shrine's former glory.

 Kali Mata Mandir Nurpur Fort

 Patronised by Raja Jagat Singh who practiced his battlefield strategies by playing chauper (chess) with Devi.
 The temple seems to be rebuilt at the old location.

 Raja ka Bagh

-On the foots of Fort Mau, established at a 'bauli' (natural spring) to honour a snake born along with Raja Nag Pal in 14th century.
+On the foots of Fort Mau, established at a 'bauli' (natural spring) to honour a snake born along with Raja Nag Pal in the 14th century.
 Descendants who believe their lineages from Nurpur kingdom offer the first hairs of their newly born sons.

 Ratte Ghar Wali Mata

 This temple is visible from some majorly parts of Nurpur, because it is located at high location.
-It is believe that this temple has the divine power, if someone pray for something then their wish is definitely fulfilled.
+It is believed that this temple has the divine power, if someone pray for something then their wish is definitely fulfilled.
 For visiting this temple one should need go from a village named Baduhi, otherwise a backward road from Jassur town also keep you to this temple.